ArunabhaCodes/CPBayes/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version:

-* I have reduced the test run time to 27-28 sec (less than 3 minutes).
+* I have reduced the test run time to 27-28 sec (less than 3 minutes) [checked with "R CMD check --as-cran"]

 ## Test environments
 * local OS X El Capitan, R 3.2.3, R 3.3.3